Provincetown Hotel, Travel and Directions

 Phone: (508)487-1430 Ext.
 1

-Provincetown's premier complex - offering lodging, dining, and entertainment -- 5 bars, restaurant and heated pool.
-18 guestrooms; many with inspiring views.
-Center of town and central to the Girl Splash action including The Opening Party, Girl Splash Idol Contest, The Mega Pool Party, and the comedy shows of Kate Clinton, Vickie Shaw and more.
-4 night minimum stay.
-Mention you’re with Girl Splash when making your reservation.
-Directions to Provincetown, MA
+Provincetown's premier complex - offering lodging, dining, and entertainment -- 5 bars, a restaurant and heated pool.
+18 guest rooms; many with water views.
+Center of town and central to all of the women's events action.

 You can fly into Provincetown via Cape Air through Boston's Logan International Airport.
 The flight is a spectacular, short, 20 minute hop to Provincetown.